 - Jay Gatsby and Tom Buchanan in The Great Gatsby both vie for Daisy's love.
 The twist here is that Tom is already married to Daisy and Jay is attempting to steal Daisy away from him.
 The reason Jay thinks he's entitled is because they met and fell in love before Daisy met Tom.
 In the end, the decision rests on poor ol' Daisy.

-- Arcanum's backstory has a duel between Garrick Stout and Adkin Chambers over who had the right to court Lady Druella.
+- The backstory in Arcanum: Of Steamworks & Magick Obscura has a duel between Garrick Stout and Adkin Chambers over who had the right to court Lady Druella.
 Stout won, but dishonorably gouged out Chamber's eyes after the latter had admitted defeat, causing Druella to hate him and refuse his advances.

 - AdventureQuest Worlds has the King's Tournament for the 2013 Heroes' Heart Day event.
 The winner of the tournament becomes Swordhaven's War General and wins the right to court Princess Brittany, the oldest of the Princesses of Swordhaven.
 Your character fights in the place of Lord Brentan, probably the most suitable candidate for both major conditions, after he is treacherously struck down by Sir Roderick of Grimreaver, who seeks to win the Tournament at any cost in order to seize the throne of Swordhaven from King Alteon.

-- All-Star Superman turns this into an almost three-way when Superman has to compete against the time-travelling duo of Atlas and Samson in a contest of feats for Lois' hand after she flirts with them.
+- All-Star Superman turns this into a three-way when Superman has to compete against the time-travelling duo of Atlas and Samson in a contest of feats for Lois's hand after she flirts with them.
 They eventually settle this with a double arm-wrestling contest.

 - The Mickey Mouse cartoon Mickey's Rival Returns has his rival Mortimer Mouse challenge him to one-on-one beach volleyball for the right to date Minnie.
-Surprisingly, Mortimer wins.
+Mickey wins, but Mortimer twists the events (with a handy Quote Mine) in Minnie's presence to make Mickey seem chauvinistic, and thus Mortimer actually winds up going out with Minnie.
 He blows his chance, natch.

 - In the Daffy Duck short Muscle Tussle, Daffy's girlfriend is wooed by a beach strongman; Daffy tries to prove he is the other guy's better but fails.